Submissions

 We do not require that you be represented by a literary agent.
 We welcome unsolicited manuscripts when submissions are open!

-Please note the following requirements, and send all emails to submissions@edinapublishers.com.
+Please not the following requirements, and send all emails to submission@edinapublishers.com

 1. Submit a query letter/cover letter that includes the following: